reduxjs/redux/docs/style-guide/style-guide.md

 **We recommend [using the Redux Thunk middleware by default](https://github.com/reduxjs/redux-thunk)**, as it is sufficient for most typical use cases (such as basic AJAX data fetching).
 In addition, use of the `async/await` syntax in thunks makes them easier to read.

-If you have truly complex async workflows that involve things like cancelation, debouncing, running logic after a given action was dispatched, or "background-thread"-type behavior, then consider adding more powerful async middleware like Redux-Saga or Redux-Observable.
+If you have truly complex async workflows that involve things like cancellation, debouncing, running logic after a given action was dispatched, or "background-thread"-type behavior, then consider adding more powerful async middleware like Redux-Saga or Redux-Observable.

 ### Move Complex Logic Outside Components